 Dr. Sharon Yadin

-Law and Regulation, Administrative Law,
+Law and Regulation

-Regulation and Communication, Climate Policy
+Climate Policy

-Dr. Yadin has won several scholarships and academic awards, including the Gorney Award for young public law scholars, the Lakers Prize for best media regulation paper, the Lady Davis post-doctoral scholarship and the Zvi Meitar doctoral scholarship.
+Dr. Yadin earned her doctorate degree in law from Tel-Aviv University and completed her post-doctorate at the Hebrew University of Jerusalem.
+She has won several scholarships and academic awards, including the Gorney Award for young public law scholars, the Lakers Prize for best media regulation paper, the Lady Davis post-doctoral scholarship and the Zvi Meitar doctoral scholarship.
 She has also received various research grants and teaching awards.
 She has served as public representative at the Israel Press Council and at the Israeli Public Broadcasting Corporation.
 She currently serves as public committee member at Maala (a non-profit promoting corporate social responsibility) and as board director at the Israeli Law and Society Association.
 She is a member of the Climate Social Science Network at Brown University.
 Dr. Yadin advises governmental regulators, as well as multinational firms.

 SELECTED ARTICLES AND BOOK CHAPTERS